jaber-the-great/MyProjects/TSP- Genetic Algorithm/README.md

 4. Number of generation with highest fitness so far
 5. Maximum fitness so far
 6. The final result is the chromosome with the highest fitness

+#### Strategies and findings
+* PMX Crossover.
+I also tested the ordered crossover but PMX outperformed that
+  * PMX is the best crossover for TSP problem
+* Inversion mutation: It is the best mutation for TSP problem
+* Roulette selection: It is the best selection method for TSP problem
+* I applied the above methods for the genetic algorithm in this project
+* The probability of mutation and crossover are given as input to this program and we can play with them to get the best optimization and faster runtime
+* Evaluation should be performed before roulette selection because roulette needs the updated fitness to work properly